About the College

 Vision of the College

-The College of Nursing's vision is to educate 21st century nurse leaders to collaborate with the interdisciplinary team to build bridges for a healthier community.
+The College of Nursing & Health Sciences' vision is to educate 21st century nurse leaders to collaborate with the interdisciplinary team to build bridges for a healthier community.

 Our Mission Statement

-The mission of the Ruth S. Coleman College of nursing is to create a challenging and affirming scholarly community, guided by the Franciscan Values, where faculty and students develop knowledge, skills, and attitudes that advance health, professional nursing, and healthcare through leadership, learning, and service.
+The mission of the Ruth S. Coleman College of Nursing & Health Sciences' is to create a challenging and affirming scholarly community, guided by the Franciscan Values, where faculty and students develop knowledge, skills, and attitudes that advance health, professional nursing, and healthcare through leadership, learning, and service.

-The College of Nursing aims to provide creative, flexible programs which integrate nursing theory and practices to meet emerging health education needs of clients and communities.
-The College of Nursing provides educational experiences in a Franciscan environment that emphasizes compassion and valuing of the individual to meet the needs of diverse learners.
+The College of Nursing & Health Sciences aims to provide creative, flexible programs which integrate nursing theory and practices to meet emerging health education needs of clients and communities.
+The College of Nursing & Health Sciences provides educational experiences in a Franciscan environment that emphasizes compassion and valuing of the individual to meet the needs of diverse learners.
 Programs at Cardinal Stritch University allow students to realize their potential as individuals, professional nurses and responsible members of the world community.